pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 The `.count()` method on iterators consumes the iterator so it can only be called once.
 Hence our closure can only be called once.
-Which is why when we try to call it a second time we get this error:
+This is why when we try to call it a second time we get this error:

 ```none
 error[E0382]: use of moved value: `get_range_count`